Shenkailai/CORN/README.md

 #### Operation
 - **python main.py**

-- **Dataset**: Due to the need of the experiment, we used [nisqa-corpus](https://github.com/gabrielmittag/NISQA?tab=readme-ov-file) for training, evaluation and testing.
+- **Dataset**: Due to the need of the experiment, we used [NISQA-Corpus](https://github.com/gabrielmittag/NISQA?tab=readme-ov-file) for training, evaluation and testing.
-- **Code & Model**: Due to the needs of the experiment, we used nisqa-corpus for training, evaluation and testing.
+- **Code & Model**: Due to the needs of the experiment, we used NISQA-Corpus for training, evaluation and testing.
 The framework of corn has been modified from the original text, it is not completely consistent.

 ### 🪬 Citation